ADHD goal systems: why standard frameworks fail and what works instead

 3. How does temporal anchoring fight ADHD time blindness in goal pursuit?

-Barkley describes ADHD as producing a “temporal myopia” – a nearsightedness to time where the farther away something is, the more invisible it becomes [1].
+Barkley describes ADHD as producing a “temporal myopia,” a nearsightedness to time where the farther away something is, the more invisible it becomes [1].
+A recent review of time perception in adult ADHD reports impairments across several domains, including time estimation and duration discrimination, though the author notes the evidence base is still mixed and thin [13].
+That is why ADHD planning so often stumbles on distant deadlines.
 For people with ADHD, time often collapses into two categories: now and not now.
 A goal deadline three weeks away lives firmly in “not now” territory, which means your brain treats it as functionally nonexistent.
-Until it’s tomorrow.
+Until it is tomorrow.
 Then panic.

-ADHD time blindness causes goal failure not from laziness but from a neurological inability to feel the urgency of future deadlines until those deadlines become immediate [1].
+ADHD time blindness causes goal failure not from laziness but from a neurological difficulty feeling the urgency of future deadlines until those deadlines become immediate [1].

 Temporal Anchoring is an ADHD goal framework that makes future deadlines feel present by layering physical countdown displays, short-interval micro-deadlines, and body-doubling sessions to collapse the neurological “now vs. not now” time perception gap.

 Layer 1: Physical countdown timers.
-Put a visible countdown for your goal deadline somewhere you can’t avoid seeing it.
-Not a calendar app buried in your phone.
-A physical timer on your desk, a sticky note on your bathroom mirror showing days remaining, or a whiteboard countdown near your workspace.
+Put a visible countdown for your goal deadline somewhere you cannot avoid seeing it, not a calendar app buried in your phone.
+A physical timer on your desk, a sticky note on your bathroom mirror showing days remaining, or a whiteboard countdown near your workspace works far better.
 The point is to drag “not now” into “now” through constant visual contact.

 Layer 2: Micro-deadline chunking.
 Break every goal into 3-day segments with their own mini-deadlines.
 Three days is close enough that it still registers as “now” for most ADHD brains.
-Research on temporal discounting shows that people with ADHD devalue future rewards more steeply than neurotypical peers [5].
-Shorter intervals reduce that discounting effect.
+People with ADHD tend to find waiting for delayed rewards genuinely aversive, so a distant deadline is easy to put off [5].
+Smaller, nearer deadlines work with that tendency instead of against it.

 Layer 3: Body-doubling sessions.
-Work on goal tasks alongside another person – in the same room, on a video call, or even in a silent co-working stream.
+Work on goal tasks alongside another person, in the same room, on a video call, or even in a silent co-working stream.
 The presence of another person creates external temporal structure.
-While formal research on body-doubling for ADHD is still emerging, the practice is widely recommended in clinical ADHD coaching as a form of external accountability that provides temporal scaffolding.
+While formal research on body-doubling for ADHD is still emerging, the practice is widely recommended in clinical ADHD coaching (Ari Tuckman, Edward Hallowell) as a form of external accountability that provides temporal scaffolding.
+Our walkthrough of the body-doubling focus technique covers how to set up a session that actually holds.

 If time blindness is your biggest struggle, pairing temporal anchoring with the right tracking method makes a real difference.
 Our guide to tracking progress covers how to choose one that fits your brain.